psboonstra/simulations_seamlesssim/README.md

-# simulations_seamlesssim
+# Executive summary

-Code for reproducing the simulation study in Boonstra, Braun, and Chase (2020)
+This code demonstrates the use of the seamless trial simulator proposed in Boonstra, Braun, and Chase (2020) by recreating the numerical results in that same paper.